elastic/elasticsearch/BUILDING.md

 ### How to test a development version of a third party dependency

-To test an unreleased third party dependencies you have several options.
+To test an unreleased development version of a third party dependency you have several options.

 #### How to use a maven based third party dependency via mavenlocal?